phuse-org/TestDataFactory/README.md

 Special notes:
 + blank lines are highly meaningful for line wrapping
-+ 2 spaces (totally invisible!) at end of line can force line breaks ... so don't accidently trim trailing spaces from any GH markdown file!
++ **Note: 2 spaces (totally invisible!) at end of line forces a line break** ... so don't accidently trim trailing spaces from any GH markdown file!